Ozzie Albies Preview, Player Props: Braves vs. Nationals

 Ozzie Albies At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 22nd, his on-base percentage ranks 60th, and he is 15th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 24th, his on-base percentage ranks 61st, and he is 14th in the league in slugging.

-- Albies has reached base via a hit in 102 games this year (of 146 played), and had multiple hits in 46 of those games.
+- In 70.1% of his 147 games this season, Albies has picked up at least one hit.
+He's also had 46 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.